 I mentioned earlier about red bins and white seagulls in the background of photos.

-There are certain colors that demand attention and draw our eyes, and so become distracting background elements.
+Certain colors demand attention and draw our eyes, and so become distracting background elements.

 - Red and blue carry a heavier visual weight and so demand our attention